-How a physician decides to treat a particular case of head and neck cancer depends on the size of the tumor and whether the cancer has spread.
+How a physician decides to treat a particular case of head and neck cancer depends on the size of the tumor and whether cancer has spread.
 There are many treatment options for head and neck cancer, including surgery, radiation, and chemotherapy.

 - Surgery to remove the tumor and affected tissues.
-Depending on the location of the cancer, surgery may remove the vocal cords, larynx (voice box), thyroid gland, lymph nodes, and tissue in the lips or mouth.
+Depending on the location of cancer, surgery may remove the vocal cords, larynx (voice box), thyroid gland, lymph nodes, and tissue in the lips or mouth.
 Surgery can be performed with a scalpel or laser beam.
 It also can be done robotically for greater precision.
 Side effects with surgery include swelling and a change in your ability to chew, swallow, or talk.

 - Radiation uses high-dose x-rays to kill cancer cells.
 Radiation can either be delivered from outside the body (external radiation) or from inside the body (internal radiation) using radioactive needles, seeds, or catheters.
 Because radiation will also damage the tissues surrounding the tumor, side effects can include redness or irritation, dry mouth, hair loss, nausea, and changes in taste.

 - Chemotherapy is medication given through a vein or by mouth that kills cancer cells throughout the body.
-Because it also destroys healthy cells, chemotherapy can have side effects such as increased risk of infection, hair loss, and anemia.
+Because it also destroys healthy cells, chemotherapy can have side effects such as the increased risk of infection, hair loss, and anemia.